antonmedv/monkberry/README.md

 };
 ```

-Wrappers usefull to monipulate view'n nodes, adding event listeners and a lot of other staff.
+Wrappers usefull to manipulate view's nodes, adding event listeners and a lot of other staff.

 ### Transforms